jackycamp/jackstack/setup-autoscaling-cluster-eks.md

 # How to setup an auto-scaling cluster in Elastic Kubernetes Service

-I've used this guide to scaffold three auto-scaling clusters in AWS EKS.
+I've reliably used this guide to scaffold three auto-scaling clusters in AWS EKS.
 For the most part, this guide uses the AWS console to setup everything, which has its trade-offs.

 This guide assumes that you have kubectl and aws-cli-v2 installed on your machine.